 REVIEW AND SELECTION OF APPLICATIONS.
-Applications will be reviewed during April, and those invited to join the initiative will be notified between April 15 and May 1, 2024.
+Applications will be reviewed, and those invited to join the initiative will be notified within two weeks of application submission.

 DURATION.
 Participation may extend from May 1 to December 1, 2024, depending on the applicant's interests.
 For student applicants, projects may be conducted during academic Spring Term, summer, and academic Fall Term.
 For others, academic term timelines will not likely be relevant.